 Professor Tomlin is modernizing the graduate course in linear system theory, EECS 221A, adding units in linear programming and more general optimization.
-The new material was taught in the Fall Semester of 2008.
+The new material was taught in the Fall Semesters of 2008, 2009 and now in 2010.
 The abstract for the class is below: